taucompling/bliss/README.md

 ## <a id="password" name="password"></a> Test contamination protection

-To prevent test set contamination by large language models which train and test on crawled data, all dataset files except previews are zipped and password-protected.
+To prevent test set contamination by large language models who train on crawled data and then test on it, all dataset files except previews are zipped and password-protected.

 The password to all zip files is `1234`.